Xele02/UMO/README.md

 * A few event can be activated (Apil fools, ...).
 Can be acceded from UMO Setting popup on the title screen (pad icon)
 * Account picker : Use the top right button on the start screen.
 You can create new accounts, copy and delete.
 You can also create and use a cheat account (which was the one used before 1.0.0).
 * Translation : You can switch to other languages (en / fr) in the UMO Setting.
 This is still a work in progress and only a small part is translated.

+# Translation

+The original game is in japanese only.
+The translation in others languages is currently working on :
+* English : 1%
+* French : 10%.
+Most of the important parts to understand the game is available.

 # Requirement / Installation